1

 INSTRUCTIONS:

-To make the sauce, put diced onion, 1/3 cup vegetable broth, all-purpose seasoning, and tamari in a medium sauce pan.
+To make the SAUCE, put 1 cup diced onion, ⅓ cup vegetable broth, all-purpose seasoning or Italian seasoning, and tamari in a medium-sized sauce pan.
 Cover and simmer over medium-low heat for 5 minutes.
 Add the remaining 2/3 cup broth, tomatoes, sugar, lemon juice, and garlic.
-Cover and simmer for 15 minutes, while preparing the cabbage rolls.
+Cover and simmer for 15 to 20 minutes, while preparing the cabbage rolls.

 4

-Fill a large soup pot two-thirds full with water.
-Bring to a simmer over medium-high heat.
-Meanwhile, remove the core from the cabbage.
+To make the CABBAGE ROLLS, remove the bottom of the core from the cabbage.
 Gently separate 12 whole leaves from the cabbage (it’s fine if they tear a bit).
-Reserve remaining cabbage for another use.
+Reserve the remaining cabbage for another use.

 Remove the pot of simmering water from the heat.
-Carefully place each cabbage leaf in the pot of water until they are all submerged.
+Carefully place each cabbage leaf in the pot of water, gently pressing each leaf down into the water (using long tongs or a large spoon) until they are all submerged in the water.
 Cover and let stand for 4 to 5 minutes to allow the cabbage leaves to soften.
 Remove the leaves and place them in a large colander to drain and cool.

 5

-To make the filling, put the brown rice in a large bowl and lightly mash it using a large fork or potato masher.
+To make the FILLING, put the cooked and cooled rice in a large bowl and lightly mash it using a large fork or potato masher.
 Put the walnuts in a blender and pulse to process into coarse crumbs.
-Add the walnuts to the brown rice.
-Put the bread, all-purpose seasoning, and salt in a blender and process until coarsely ground.
-Add the bread mixture to the brown rice.
+Add the walnuts to the rice.
+Put the bread, all-purpose seasoning or Italian seasoning, and salt in a blender and process until coarsely ground.
+Add the bread mixture to the rice.

 Put the mushrooms and 1 cup diced onions in a blender and process into a chunky purée.
-Add the mushroom mixture to the brown rice.
+Add the mushroom mixture to the rice mixture.
 Stir gently to combine all of the filling ingredients.

 6

-Spread 3/4 cup of the tomato sauce evenly in the bottom of a 9 x 12 casserole dish.
-Lay a cabbage leaf flat on a large dinner plate.
+Spread ¾ cup of the tomato sauce evenly in the bottom of a 9- x 12-inch (or similarly sized) casserole dish.
+Lay a cabbage leaf on a large dinner plate.
 If the leaf still has some of the thick stem attached, carefully cut around it with a small paring knife to remove.
 This will make the leaves easier to roll up around the filling.

-Mound 1/4 cup of the filling in the center of the leaf.
+Mound about ¼ cup of the filling into the center of the first cabbage leaf.
 Fold the sides inward and roll the cabbage leaf firmly around the filling.
-Place the cabbage roll seam-side down in the prepared casserole.
-Repeat with the remaining leaves.
-Pour the remaining sauce over the rolls and cover tightly.
-Bake for 70 to 90 minutes, or until the cabbage is soft.
-Cool for 10 to 15 minutes before serving.
+Place the cabbage roll seam-side down in the prepared casserole dish.
+Repeat with the remaining leaves to make 12 rolls in all.
+Pour the remaining sauce evenly over the rolls and cover tightly.
+Bake for 70 to 90 minutes, or until the cabbage is very soft.
+Cool for 10 to 15 minutes.
+Serve 2 to 3 rolls per person, with mashed potatoes on the side, if desired.

 7